httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 ## The stored parameter

-"stored" indicates whether the cache stored the forward response; a true value indicates that it did.
+"stored" indicates whether the cache stored the response; a true value indicates that it did.
 Only meaningful when fwd is present.

 ## The collapsed parameter